Camping Birthday Party

 Instead of doing group games, I just had several child-size tables set out with various activities on each and let the children go to each table individually.
 Here are the activities we included:

-Digging for Bugs in Chocolate-Scented Playdough
+Digging for Bugs in Chocolate Playdough

 Build a Fort with Tree Branch Blocks

-Build individual candy campfires!
+Build individual campfire candy!

 This might have been the favorite among the kids…and it was the simplest!
 We just brought some pipe cleaners and beads and let the kids make bracelets and necklaces.